Chillee/coursera-dl-all/README.md

 while your command line prompt would be:

-python dl_all -u horacehe2007@yahoo.com -p hunter2 -q -v
+python dl_all.py -u horacehe2007@yahoo.com -p hunter2 -q -v

 Note: A list of all classes is provided